ares333/php-curl/README.md

 ```PHP
 public $onEvent = null
 ```
-Triggered on IO event.Only argument for callbak is current Curl instance.
+Triggered on IO event.Only argument for callback is current Curl instance.

 ```PHP
 public $onFail = null